 The Disciplinary Committee will hold a formal hearing.
 These usually take one day, and they are usually open to the public.
 You can appear before the Disciplinary Committee at the hearing and you can bring a support person or a lawyer along if you like.
-If you attend, you should be prepared to answer questions form the Disciplinary Committee and he other party.
+If you attend, you should be prepared to answer questions from the Disciplinary Committee and the other party.
 Your lawyer can speak for you if you wish.

 The Disciplinary Committee will consider the complaint and make a decision on whether there are grounds for disciplining the engineer and, if so, what the penalties should be.
 Both parties are given the opportunity to make submissions on the penalties.

 - Removing the engineer’s registration and/or Engineering New Zealand membership.